 - Switch pillowcase with a silk pillowcase.
 This reduces lint and static electricity.
 Silk is softer and won’t pull on your hair as much while you sleep.

 - If you are styling your faux locs, this will cause a lot of unwanted loc frizz.
 Also, cheap hair bought on Amazon tends to not hold its shape and texture for long.
 Try to take it easy on the product you use to cleanse your scalp regularly.
-The wrong crochet faux loc products, as well as too much of the right product, might also have a negative impact on your locs.
+The wrong crochet faux loc products, as well as too much of the right product, might also harm your locs.
 Remember, natural is always better… this includes the products you put in it.

-- Lather head in leave-in conditioner for at least 30 minutes before beginning the twist out process.
+- Lather head in the leave-in conditioner for at least 30 minutes before beginning the twist-out process.

 - Lather up locs braids to help untwist out hair.
-If you are beginning another faux locs styling, you can retwist braids and even add new hair extensions.
+If you are beginning another faux loc styling, you can retwist braids and add new hair extensions.
 We recommend a nice shampooing first.

 - Address and large areas that need a little extra work.